hankcs/iparser/README.md

 ### Configuration File

 IParser employs configuration files to ensure the same network is created before and after serialization, in training phase and testing phase accordingly.
 This is important for research engineers who want to fine-tune those hyper parameters, or train new models on third language corpora.
-We provide well documented configuration template files, containing all configurable parameters for users to adjust.
+Configuration template files are provided with all configurable parameters for users to adjust.

 You can check out templates shipped with the `iparsermodels`, e.g.